WillPowellUk/MBED-Fan-Controller/README.md

 * Music Player using coil whine and the SD card

 ## The nerdy stuff
-* Using Mbed's RTOS for multithreading (tasks), queues etc.
+* Using Mbed's RTOS for multithreading (tasks), queues, events, mutexes...
 * Interface classes used to detach dependencies on drivers